-The Thiruvananthapuram to Delhi air route connects Trivandrum Int'l (TRV) to Indira Gandhi Airport (DEL).
-This is one of India's popular domestic routes with multiple daily departures operated by 6 airlines.
+The Thiruvananthapuram to Delhi air route connects Katunayake (CMB) to Indira Gandhi Airport (DEL).
+This is one of the busiest international routes with multiple daily departures operated by 6 airlines.

 Compare fares across all airlines on FareEagle to find the best deal.
 Prices fluctuate based on demand, seasonality, and how far in advance you book.
 Generally, booking 2-4 weeks ahead for domestic flights and 6-8 weeks for international routes gives the best value.

-Compare TRV to DEL FaresThe following airlines operate regular services between Thiruvananthapuram and Delhi.
+Compare CMB to DEL FaresThe following airlines operate regular services between Thiruvananthapuram and Delhi.
 Each airline offers different fare classes, baggage allowances, and onboard services.

 Indira Gandhi Airport (DEL)